simionsv/Exploratory_Data_Course/README.md

 Project_1

-#####This project utilized data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
-It was used the “Individual household electric power consumption Data Set” using data from the dates 2007-02-01 and 2007-02-02 the file was obtained from the address below
+This project utilized data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
+It was used the “Individual household electric power consumption Data Set” using data from the dates 2007-02-01 and 2007-02-02.
+The file was obtained from the address below

     Dataset: Electric power consumption [20Mb]

+#####Description:

-#####Description: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
+Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 Different electrical quantities and some sub-metering values are available.

 The following descriptions of the  variables in the dataset are taken from the UCI web site: